This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat the oven to 350°F (177°C).
-While it heats, boil a pot of water for the pasta.
-Cook the pasta according to package instructions until al dente (slightly firm).
+• Preheat oven to 350°F (177°C).
+Bring a pot of water to a boil and cook the pasta until al dente.
 Drain and set aside.

-• Cook the Onions, Garlic, and Beef: In a skillet, heat oil over medium heat.
-Add onions, garlic, ground beef, ¼ teaspoon of salt, and red pepper flakes.
-Cook, breaking up the meat, for 8 minutes, or until browned.
+• Cook the beef: In a skillet over medium heat, add the oil, onions, garlic, ground beef, ¼ teaspoon salt, and red pepper flakes.
+Cook for about 8 minutes, breaking up the meat, until browned.

-• Simmer the Sauce: Stir in marinara sauce and simmer briefly.
+• Add sauce and pasta: Stir in the marinara sauce and let it simmer for a minute.
 Remove from heat and fold in the cooked pasta.

-• Make the Cheese Mixture: In a small bowl, combine the ricotta, 2 tablespoons of the mozzarella cheese, 2 tablespoons of the Parmesan cheese, and the remaining ¼ teaspoon salt.
-Fold this mixture into the pasta/meat sauce mixture.
+• Make cheese mixture: In a small bowl, mix the ricotta, 2 tablespoons mozzarella, 2 tablespoons Parmesan, and the remaining ¼ teaspoon salt.
+Gently fold into the beef and pasta mixture.

-• Bake: Cover the dish and bake in the middle rack for 20 minutes.
-Let cool slightly before eating.
+• Bake: Cover and bake for 20 minutes.
+Let cool slightly before serving.

 Notes

-• Layer for Even Baking: Spreading a little sauce on the bottom of the baking dish helps prevent sticking and ensures even moisture throughout the baked ziti.
+• Layer Properly: Add a little sauce to the bottom of the baking dish to prevent sticking and keep the pasta moist.

 If doubling this recipe, use a 6×8 inch or a 7×7 inch baking dish.